Are You Ready for MICA Bunion Treatment? (Updated 2024)

-A Hallux Valgus and a Bunion are actually the same thing!
-Hallux Valgus is just the scientific medical terminology used by doctors, while the word bunion is the word commonly used by most patients.
-A bunion is typically a large, protruding bump on the outer side of the big toe.
-Bunions can cause swelling, soreness and inflammation – although not all bunions are painful, they are often unsightly and can make it difficult to wear the shoes we love.
+If you’re considering bunion surgery, you probably already know that a bunion is typically a large, protruding bump on the outer side of the big toe.
+Bunions can cause inflammation, swelling, and soreness—although not all bunions are painful, they are often unsightly and can make it difficult to wear the shoes we love.

-Bunions occur when the big toe angles in towards the smaller toes, resulting in overlapping or bumping into the adjacent toe or toes.
-A bony prominence called a bunion, develops on the outer side of the big toe when the joint at the base of the big toe becomes misaligned.
-Often this angling of the big toe occurs as a result of footwear but it can also be the result of a congenital condition.
+Bunions occur when the big toe angles in towards the smaller toes, overlapping or bumping into the adjacent toe or toes.
+A bony prominence called a bunion develops on the outer side of the big toe when the joint at the base of the big toe becomes misaligned.
+This angling of the big toe often results from footwear, but it can also result from a congenital condition.

-Over time, a bulging bunion can put pressure on the joint and wear down cartilage, making it increasingly difficult to walk or run without bunion or foot pain.
+Over time, a bulging bunion can put pressure on the joint and wear down cartilage, making it painful to walk and move about normally.

-An orthopaedic cosmetic procedure that can treat bunions now offered at Surgical Solutions Network.
-Minimally Invasive Chevron and Akin (MICA) is another option available for correction of mild to moderate big toe deformity and is ideal for bunions.
+An orthopaedic cosmetic procedure, bunion surgery is now offered at Surgical Solutions Network.
+Minimally invasive chevron and akin (MICA) is another option available for correction of mild to moderate big toe deformity and is ideal for bunions.

 Are You Ready for MICA Surgery?